-Taking the ACT test can be a stressful endeavor.
-Mainly because a poor exam score can lead to little to no money for college.
+Taking the ACT test can be a stressful endeavor, mainly because a poor exam score can lead to little to no college money.
 You may even have to choose a different college.
 Sometimes, no matter how hard you may prepare, the anxiety of taking a test can overpower all of the studying and understanding of the subject matter.
-Many students will take the ACT exam more than once to become more familiar with the types of questions and formatting of the exam.
+Many students will take the ACT exam more than once to become more familiar with the exam types and formatting.
 In this article, we will tell you how you can improve your ACT score by 4 points.

 Improving Your Score by 4 (or More)